-If you are serious about singing and music… get serious vocal coaching from the technical teachers behind the Emmy®-winning and Grammy®-nominated Philadelphia Boys Choir and the Philadelphia Girls Choir.
-The Vocal Conservatory is open to the public for voice instruction.
-You now have the exclusive opportunity to sharpen your vocal technique and music skills from Michael Ashby and Maria Russo.
+When you are serious about singing, get serious vocal coaching from the technical teachers behind the Emmy®-winning and Grammy®-nominated Philadelphia Boys Choir and the Philadelphia Girls Choir.
+The Philadelphia Vocal Conservatory is open to the public for voice instruction.
+You now have the exclusive opportunity to sharpen your vocal technique and music skills with Michael Ashby and Maria Russo.

-Weekly lessons can be arranged in 30, 45 or 60 minute segments.
-A variety of repertoire is covered from opera to musical theater and from classical to modern.
-An individual curriculum is developed for each student designed to develop musical, vocal technical and performance skills.
-Performance opportunities, including recitals, and masterclasses are provided.
+Weekly lessons can be 30, 45, or 60 minutes and cover a variety of repertoire, from opera to art songs to musical theater and from the classical to the modern era.
+Faculty guide each student through an individualized curriculum designed to develop musical, vocal technical and performance skills.
+PVC also provides performance opportunities, including recitals and masterclasses.

 About Michael Ashby

 Michael Ashby earned his Masters of Operatic performance from New Jersey City University and his Bachelor of Science in Music Performance from Indiana State University.
 He has performed regionally in opera, operetta, musical theater, and theater productions.
 In addition to our vocal conservatory he maintains voice studios at Ursinus College in Collegeville, Pennsylvania, and Community Music School in Trappe, Pennsylvania.
-For the past year Michael has been working as the vocal technical teacher for the Philadelphia Boys Choir and Chorale as well as the Philadelphia Girls Choir.
+Michael serves as the vocal technical teacher for the Philadelphia Boys Choir and Chorale as well as the Philadelphia Girls Choir.

 This summer will mark his fifth time directing the opera camp for the conservatory and his tenth opera camp in total.
 His previous teen opera camps were directed at Rutgers University in New Brunswick, New Jersey, and for Philadelphia International Music Festival in Bryn Mawr, Pennsylvania.
 During his time at Rutgers he was a private vocal instructor with the Mason Gross Extension Division/Community Music Program for eleven years.
-This Summer Michael will also undertake direction of our choral camp and new musical theater camp.
+Michael also directs a beginning choral camp and a musical theater camp at PBGC.

 About Maria Russo